Using leftover turkey, gravy and herbs, this turkey hash is the perfect leftover Thanksgiving recipe that is quick and easy to prepare.

 Thanksgiving is officially over, which means everywhere you look now will be about Christmas.
 But part of the appeal of Thanksgiving for me is not just the day of, but the following days.
 You know what I’m talking about here… it’s all about the leftovers.
 And today I’m sharing this turkey hash that is easy to put together and can really be customized based off what you have after the holiday.

 To me, making dishes with leftovers for Thanksgiving is about capitalizing on what you enjoy most.
 And with this Thanksgiving hash, the turkey and gravy are really the stars.
-Speaking of gravy, if you don’t have a great recipe, try this easy turkey gravy recipe out!
+Speaking of gravy, if you don’t have a great recipe, try this make ahead turkey gravy out!
 While I used fresh potatoes, you could use leftover mashed potatoes to make a version of this.
 There really isn’t much better than this simple hash.

 What Ingredients are in this Turkey Hash Recipe?